SerCom-KC/cartoon-network-schedule/next-showings.md

 07:30AM Craig of the Creek - The Curse; The Future is Cardboard
 08:00AM Unikitty! - Super Amazing Raft Adventure
 08:15AM Teen Titans Go! - Booby Trap House
-08:30AM Teen Titans Go! - Inner Beauty of a Cactus; BBSFBDAY!
+08:30AM Teen Titans Go! - BBSFBDAY!; Inner Beauty of a Cactus
 09:00AM Unikitty! - Tasty Heist
 09:15AM The Amazing World of Gumball - The Check
 09:30AM The Amazing World of Gumball - The Love; The Pest
 10:00AM Unikitty! - Buggin' Out
 10:15AM Teen Titans Go! - Croissant
-10:30AM Teen Titans Go! - Spice Game; I'm the Sauce
+10:30AM Teen Titans Go! - I'm the Sauce; Spice Game
 11:00AM Unikitty! - Chair
 11:15AM Teen Titans Go! - Hey You, Don't Forget About Me in Your Memory
-11:30AM Teen Titans Go! - The Fourth Wall; Accept the Next Proposition You Hear
+11:30AM Teen Titans Go! - Accept the Next Proposition You Hear; The Fourth Wall
 12:00PM Unikitty! - Kickflip McPuppycorn
 12:15PM The Amazing World of Gumball - The Fuss
-12:30PM The Amazing World of Gumball - The Sucker; The Outside
+12:30PM The Amazing World of Gumball - The Outside; The Sucker
 01:00PM Unikitty! - Super Amazing Raft Adventure
+01:15PM Teen Titans Go! - Driver's Ed
+01:30PM Teen Titans Go! - The Date; Double Trouble
 02:00PM Unikitty! - Tasty Heist
+02:15PM Teen Titans Go! - Dude Relax!
+02:30PM Teen Titans Go! - Ghostboy; La Larva de Amor
 03:00PM Unikitty! - Buggin' Out
 03:15PM OK K.O.!
 Let's Be Heroes - Do You Have Any More in the Back?
 03:30PM OK K.O.!
 Let's Be Heroes - My Dad Can Beat up Your Dad; Let's Have a Stakeout